 How much do you know about asthma?
-It seems that even if we don’t suffer with it ourselves, most of us at least know someone who does.
+It seems that even if we don’t suffer from it ourselves, most of us at least know someone who does.
 Is asthma contagious?
 Does it run in families?
 Can asthma victims exercise and live normal lives?
 Is there a cure?
 Can I do anything to prevent getting asthma?
 These are all great questions.
-Let’s take a look at this rising disease and see if we can get a basic understanding of what it is, how it affects the health of its sufferers and what we can do to fight against it.
+Let’s take a look at this rising disease and see if we can get a basic understanding of what it is, how it affects the health of its sufferers, and what we can do to fight against it.

 What is Asthma?

 Asthma is a chronic long-term lung disease that causes victims to have difficulty breathing.
 The airways or breathing passages of the lungs become over-sensitive to various triggers that cause them to get swollen and inflamed, thereby limiting their ability to transport air.
 The formation of mucous may be a problem as well, further reducing the functionality of the airways.
 Often the muscles controlling the breathing passages will go into spasm, causing them to constrict and allowing even less air and oxygen to pass through.
-Our respiratory system is composed of a system of bronchial tubes that branch out like a tree, getting increasingly narrower as they get farther from the mouth and nose and closer to the lungs.
-This system of bronchial tubes is where the attack is concentrated in the asthmatic person, causing them to wheeze, cough, and experience shortness of breath.
+Our respiratory system consists of a system of bronchial tubes that branch out like a tree, getting increasingly narrower as they get farther from the mouth and nose and closer to the lungs.
+This system of bronchial tubes is where the attack happens in the asthmatic person, causing them to wheeze, cough, and experience shortness of breath.
 With chronic, repeated attacks over time, a condition known as “airway remodeling” can occur, which is basically irreversible narrowing of the bronchial tubes.

 Are There Different Types of Asthma?

 Yes, there are two main types of asthma.
 Extrinsic or allergic asthma is by far the most common (90% of all cases).
 The onset is most often in childhood, usually between the ages of 2 and 6.
 Some 80% of all diagnosed cases of allergic asthma also are found to have, as the name indicates, a history of allergies both themselves and in their families.
 Commonly these victims go into remission as teenagers, but approximately 75% of them will have returning symptoms as they move into adulthood.
 Intrinsic or non-allergic asthma (10% of all cases) does not appear in most victims until after the age of 30.
-It is not usually associated with allergies, and is more common amongst women than men.
+It is not usually associated with allergies and is more common among women than men.

-Asthma is also classified into types by the frequency and intensity of attacks, and by the results of pulmonary or lung function tests.
+Asthma is also classified into types by the frequency and intensity of attacks and by the results of pulmonary or lung function tests.
 Statistically, the breakdown is as follows:

 - 30% of cases have mild, intermittent (less than 2 attacks per week) symptoms, with normal lung function tests.